beelerpayton/FracScatt/docs/source/examples.rst

 Absorption of of a Black Carbon Size Distribution
 -----------------------------------------

 To calculate MAC\ :sub:`BC` of a lognormal black carbon size distribution, use the :py:func:`shape2abs_SD` function.
-This example shows a partially collapsed black carbon size distribution with geometric mean mass-equivalent diameter of 250nm, geometric standard deviation of 1.5, and M\ :sub:`tot`/M\ :sub:`BC` of 10 (with standard deviation of 2), calculated at 532 nm.
+This example shows a partially collapsed black carbon size distribution with geometric mean mass-equivalent diameter of 250nm, geometric standard deviation of 1.5, and M\ :sub:`tot`/M\ :sub:`BC` of 10 (with standard deviation of 2), calculated at 532 nm, with non-absorbing coating.

 .. code-block:: pycon

    >>> import pyBCabsorption as pbca
-   >>> pbca.shape2abs_SD(250, 1.5, 10, 2, 532, 'partial', mode='MtotMbc', r_monomer=20, DataPoints=False, ShowPlots=True)
+   >>> pbca.shape2abs_SD(250, 1.5, 10, 2, 'partial', 532, k_coat=0.00, mode='MtotMbc', r_monomer=20, DataPoints=False, ShowPlots=True)
    {'dp_avg': 271.1435259574555,
    'dp_stdev': 115.42341830345885,
    'coating_avg': 9.989282292286155,